jesuspirate/documentation/site/source/service-guides/lightning/fully-noded-lnd.rst

 #.
 Download Fully Noded from the Apple App Store.
 #.
 Log into your Start9 server UI and select Services -> LND -> Properties.
 #.
-Click the QR code icon next to “LND Connect REST URL” to display the QR code and scan/copy this with your iPhone/mac.
+Click the QR code icon next to “LND Connect REST URL” to display the QR code and scan/copy this with your iPhone/Mac.
-## [Scanning QR] From the App, you have to go > Node manager > Add a node + > hit Scan QR (not LND)
-## [Pasting credentials] From the App, you have to go > Node manager > Add a node (+) > select LND (not Scan QR).
+#.
+From this point, 2 methods of import are offered: [[Scanning QR]] or [[Copy/Paste credentials]]
+#.
 If pasting, there are 4 fields where we'll paste the LND Connect URL we copied earlier:

+ [Scanning QR]
+-> From the App, you have to go > Node manager > Add a node + > hit Scan QR (not LND)

+ [Pasting credentials]
+-> From the App, you have to go > Node manager > Add a node (+) > select LND (not Scan QR).

 a.
 Label (pick a name for your LND node)
 b.
 Address (paste the address without the word "lndconnect")